-As a long-term partner of the Perth Mint, Tavex is pleased to offer one of world’s finest minted silver bullion coins, the 2017 Australian Lunar Year of the Rooster.
-The silver coin is part of Perth Mint’s praised chronological silver bullion collection, the Australian Lunar Series II, where each coin in the series is only minted once every twelve years in accordance with the ancient Chinese lunar calendar.
-As since 2017 the Lunar silver coins are made of .9999 fine silver the Year of the Rooster silver coin contains 99.99% pure silver and is produced with a special minting technique that ensures the coin is in proof-like condition, meaning it has exceptionally shiny and mat surfaces coupled with the richest of detail.
+As a long-term partner of the Perth Mint, Tavex is pleased to offer one of world’s finest minted silver bullion coins, the 2018 Australian Lunar Year of the Dog.
+The silver coin is part of Perth Mint’s praised chronological silver bullion collection, the Australian Lunar Series II, where each coin in the series is minted only once every twelve years in accordance with the ancient Chinese lunar calendar.
+As since 2018 the Lunar silver coins are made of .9999 fine silver, the Year of the Dog silver coin contains 99.99% pure silver and is produced with a special minting technique that ensures the coin is in proof-like condition, meaning it has exceptionally shiny and mat surfaces coupled with the richest of detail.
 This bullion coin is truly a piece of breathtaking silver art suitable for collectors with an eye for beauty and those who wish to give their loved ones something really memorable and special.

-• Australian Lunar Year of the Rooster silver coins are money.
-The Silver Lunar Series was introduced for the first time in 1999 and every silver coin in the series, including the Year of the Rooster, is considered to be legal tender by the Australian Government.
+• Australian Lunar Year of the Dog silver coins are money.
+The Silver Lunar Series was introduced for the first time in 1999 and every silver coin in the series, including the Year of the Dog, is considered to be legal tender by the Australian Government.

-• Australian Lunar Year of the Rooster silver coins are based on the treasured Chinese lunar calendar.
-Those born in the year of the rooster are generally perceived to be honest, communicative, capable of great undertakings, and with a tendency to show off their feathers.
+• Australian Lunar Year of the Dog silver coins are based on the treasured Chinese lunar calendar.
+Those born in the year of the dog are generally perceived to be honest, loyal, sincere, and of good nature, but they tend to be cautious and conservative.

-• Australian Lunar Year of the Rooster silver coins are made in proof condition.
+• Australian Lunar Year of the Dog silver coins are made in proof-like condition.
 Minted with such high quality, brilliance and rich detail, it becomes hard not to call it “my precious”.

-• Australian Lunar Year of the Rooster silver coins are popular with astute collectors.
-Its motif of the Rooster that varies every 12th year, its maximum mintage limit, and its quality; purity and legal tender status mean that the coin has a considerable premium over its melt value in the secondary market.
+• Australian Lunar Year of the Dog silver coins are popular with astute collectors.
+Its motif of the Dog that varies every 12th year, its maximum mintage limit, and its quality; purity and legal tender status mean that the coin has a considerable premium over its melt value in the secondary market.

 Australian Lunar silver coins are based on the Chinese Lunar Zodiac